 This second proscription failed to slake the thirst of the debenture-holders for the monopoly of Indian affairs.
-They pointed out that the regulations hitherto passed merely excluded Anglo-Indians from the higher and better grades of the civil and military services. but still failed to make it impossible for the tragedy of Hayti to be enacted in India.
+They pointed out that the regulations hitherto passed merely excluded Anglo-Indians from the higher and better grades of the civil and military services, but still failed to make it impossible for the tragedy of Hayti to be enacted in India.
 Under guise of anxiety to ward off a possible national menace, they demanded that Anglo-Indians should be disqualified for service even as privates in the Company's British troops.
-Unable any longer to wage an unequal struggle against the will of their masters, the Governor-General-in-Council passed a resolution in 1795 whereby all persons not descended from European parents on both sides were disqualified for service in the army except as fifers, drummers, bandsmen and farriers.
+Unable any longer to wage unequal fight against the will of their masters, the Governor-General-in-Council passed a resolution in 1795 whereby all persons not descended from European parents on both sides were disqualified for service in the army except as fifers, drummers, bandsmen and farriers.
 The share-holders and the Court of Directors had triumphed over the Government of India.
 That Government, however, continued in office notwithstanding it had suffered in prestige.

-But more than tragic-Anglo-Indians had been deprived of every honourable career.
-To reduce a people to political impotence and social degradation, three measures are all-sufficient.
+But more tragic-Anglo-Indians had been deprived of every honourable career.
+To reduce a people to political impotence and social degradation, three measures are allsufficient.
 Deprive them of the means of livelihood.
 Deprive them of education.
 Deprive them of arms.
-These three cruel measures had been enacted against the Anglo-Indian race, and thus within the brief period of the ten years lying between 1786 and 1795, by standing orders of the great East India Company, Anglo-Indians, ever true as steel to their British connection, had been reduced to the status of a proscribed and down-trodden race.
+These three cruel measures had been enacted against the Anglo-Indian race, and thus within the brief period of the ten years lying between 1786 and 1795, by the standing orders of the great East India Company, Anglo-Indians had been reduced to the status of a proscribed and down-trodden race.

-CHAPTER VII
+CHAPTER VII.

-DISINHERITED
+DISINHERITED.